collinscd23/collinscd23.github.io/_posts/2023-12-11-EDA-Analysis.md

 ## Histogram of Minutes Played in Playoffs Analysis
-![Histogram of Minutes Played in Playoffs](/assets/images/Minsplayedgraph.png) *Figure 5: Histogram of Minutes Played by Players in Playoffs* Here is a further look into the time played in the playoffs.
+![Histogram of Minutes Played in Playoffs](/assets/images/Minsplayedgraph.png)

+Here is a further look into the time played in the playoffs.
 Lastly, the histogram  shows the distribution of minutes played during the playoffs.
 The steep decline after the initial peak suggests a reliance on key players who log the most minutes.
 This insight is pivotal when considering player fatigue and performance in crucial games.
 Typically the starting 5 players roated with around 2 or 3 from the bench will play a majority of the playoff games.
 This can create a intresting dynamic around lots of the teams in the NBA.